 Something we didn’t have time for, other than the Doge’s Palace, but wished that we had.
 Venice is rather famous for its vast quantity of museums.
-It’s something I wish I could write about from a child’s perspective. click here to choose which museums may be more suitable for children.
+It’s something I wish I could write about from a child’s perspective.

 15. Play on the beach at the Lido

 We only live 40 minutes away from the seaside so we didn’t come to Venice for the beach.
 But if you are staying there for longer than us, or are staying over at the Lido then their beach looks to be a good one.
 The Lido is an island a short Vaporetto ride away from Venice centre.

 All photos and words are my own, please do not duplicate.